GenesisViewer/Genesis/README.md

 ## Generating the project
 set the environment variable AUTOBUILD_VARIABLES_FILE=<path-to-your-variables-file>
-autobuild configure -cRelease -A64 -- -DFMOD:BOOL=TRUE
+autobuild configure -cRelease -A64 --  -DUSE_FMODSTUDIO:BOOL=ON

 ## Building the project
 autobuild build --no-configure -cRelease -A64